AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Numerical Method

 Key physical properties of the cluster calculated by the on-the-fly friends of friends (FoF) and {\sc subfind} algorithms \citep{DavisEtAl85,SpringelEtAl01,DolagEtAl09} at $z\simeq 0.1$ are provided in Table~\ref{tab:cluster_properties}.
 Our cluster IC is visualised in the central panel of Fig.~\ref{fig:overview}, which shows the temperature encoded by colour and column density encoded by brightness projected through a $15$~h$^{-1}$~Mpc on a side box centred on the central BH of the cluster of interest.
 Additionally, the radii $r_{500,\:c}=763$~h$^{-1}$~kpc and $r_{200,\:c}=1178$ h$^{-1}$~kpc are indicated by the dot-dashed and dashed lines, each of which contain total masses of $2.82\times 10^{14}$~h$^{-1}$~M$_{\odot}$ and $4.14\times 10^{14}$~h$^{-1}$~M$_{\odot}$, respectively.
 The figure shows the main cluster as the large region of hot ICM sitting at the nodes of a major cold filament linking to a smaller cluster in the top left of the image and as well as many smaller systems along filaments in other directions that contain many galaxies.

 The cluster and epoch was chosen as it shows no signs of a recent AGN outburst and hence provides a relatively ``clean'' environment into which we can inject the jets.
-A detailed discussion is presented in Section~\ref{sec:cluster_properties_overview} (while the initial gas density, temperature and entropy radial profiles are shown by the black lines in the left hand column of Fig.~\ref{fig:radial_profiles}), and here we simply highlight the existence of multiple gas phases within our simulations including ISM, warm, ICM and jet lobe material.
-The largest contribution by cold ISM can be seen within the central $\sim 10$ h$^{-1}$~kpc, where there is a sharp drop in temperature and an increase in gas density, caused by the existence of a $\sim4\times 10^{10}$ M$_{\odot}$ structure of cold gas.
-The top- and middle-left panels of Fig.~\ref{fig:overview} show temperature and density projections of this central cold gas in the $x$-$y$ and $y$-$z$ planes, respectively.
-The cold gas is in a disc-like structure, although presents distortions in its shape, particularly evident in the density projection.
-Although a full analysis is beyond the scope of this paper, the structure is similar to the cold gas observed as optical emission line nebula in the centres of some galaxy clusters \citep[e.g.][]{HamerEtAl14,HamerEtAl16,HamerEtAl18}.
-The structure rotates about the potential minimum of the cluster, as illustrated by the cold gas line-of-sight velocity contours shown in red (away) and blue (towards) in the middle-left hand panel, and the streamlines of the in-plane velocity shown in the top-left hand panel.
+Multiple gas phases exist in the simulations including ISM, warm, ICM and jet lobe material.
+The top- and middle-left panels of Fig.~\ref{fig:overview} show temperature and density projections of a $\sim4\times 10^{10}$ M$_{\odot}$ cold gas structure, face-on and edge-on, respectively.
+Its disc-like structure presents distortions that are particularly evident in the density projection and has similar properties to the cold gas observed as optical emission line nebula in the centres of some galaxy clusters \citep[e.g.][]{HamerEtAl14,HamerEtAl16,HamerEtAl18}.
+The structure rotates about the potential minimum of the cluster, as illustrated by line-of-sight velocity contours shown in red (away) and blue (towards) in the middle-left hand panel, and the streamlines of the in-plane velocity shown in the top-left hand panel.

-For our simulation, we assume that the jet has a fixed direction along the $z$-axis.
-Upon inspecting the density projection, it is evident that this is not perfectly perpendicular to the plane of the cold disc, although this outcome is exacerbated by the distorted disc shape.
-As such, particularly for the bottom jet, there is some interaction with the cold material which alters the jet propagation and lobe properties as discussed in our previous work \citep{BourneEtAl19}.
-Additional cold material exists beyond the central cold disc, which contributes to the population of structures that pass near the brightest cluster galaxy (BCG), resulting in dynamical interactions between the objects.
-Of significant interest is an in-falling system that initially resides $\sim 65$~h$^{-1}$~kpc from the cluster centre and interacts strongly with the bottom jet lobe at later times.
-A temperature projection of this object is shown in the bottom-left panel of Fig.~\ref{fig:overview} which measures $~50$~h$^{-1}$~kpc in length and is elongated along the direction of travel.
-The system comprises of a number of cold clumps enshrouded by the hotter gas of the bow shock that points towards the upper-left of the panel.
+The chosen jet direction along the $z$-axis is not perfectly perpendicular to the plane of the cold disc, although this outcome is exacerbated by the distorted disc shape.
+The jet propagation and lobe properties are subsequently altered by jet-ISM interaction \citep{BourneEtAl19}.
+Additional cold material exists beyond the central cold disc, which contributes to the population of structures that pass near the brightest cluster galaxy (BCG).
+The bottom-left panel of Fig.~\ref{fig:overview} shows a temperature projection of an in-falling system comprising of multiple cold clumps enshrouded by a bow shock of hot gas.
+The system initially resides $\sim 65$~h$^{-1}$~kpc from the cluster centre and interacts strongly with the bottom jet lobe at late times.